tranlv/Self-Driving-Car-Engineer-Part-1/Finding Lane Lines/README.md

 The project objective is to detect lane lines in images using Python and OpenCV.

 Here are the [notebook](http://nbviewer.jupyter.org/gist/tranlyvu/df59fa9ea4a18f373947ca5c04bec801) and [source code](https://github.com/tranlyvu/autonomous-vehicle-projects/blob/master/Finding%20Lane%20Lines/src/finding_lane_lines.py) of this project.
+Also, I have tested the project on 2 videos with [solid white lane lines](https://youtu.be/8O3j7ffj7MA) and [solid yellow white lane lines](https://youtu.be/vHA4nryV8QI)

 ---
 Project writeup